chenyu9999/PCDA/README.md

 1. Installing the Required Packages

-Navigate to the PCDA_APP directory and install the required packages using the following command:
+Navigate to the APP directory and install the required packages using the following command:
 ```bash
 pip install -r requirements.txt
 ```